 The Adult Services unit assists aging or disabled adults and their families with finding substitute homes or residential health care facilities (such as adult care homes or nursing homes) suitable to their needs when they are no longer able to live safely in their homes or have care needs that cannot be met in their current living situations.

 The Adult Services unit provides case management for recipients of Special Assistance (SA) In-Home financial assistance.
-The program assists eligible older or disabled adults in need of adult care home level of care with the support necessary for them to remain safely and effectively in their own homes as long as possible.
+The program assists Medicaid eligible adults in need of adult care home level of care with the support necessary for them to remain safely and effectively in their own homes as long as possible.